-The right monitor is the most used piece of equipment in your home office, and also the one most people underinvest in.
-A sharp, properly sized display reduces eye strain, expands your working space, and — if it has USB-C — eliminates most of the cable clutter on your desk.
+The right monitor is the most used piece of equipment in your home office, and the one most people underinvest in.
+A sharp, properly sized display reduces eye strain, expands your working space and, if it has USB-C, eliminates most cable clutter from the desk.
 Here are the best monitors for home office work in 2026 across every budget.

-For most remote workers with a laptop, the Dell UltraSharp U2722D is the right monitor — 4K, 90W USB-C charging, and a built-in KVM switch in one cable.
-Budget-conscious buyers should look at the LG 27UL850 instead.
+TL;DR: For most remote workers with a laptop, the Dell UltraSharp U2722D is the right monitor: 4K, 90W USB-C charging and a built-in KVM switch in one cable.
+Budget buyers should consider the LG 27UL850 instead.
+The Samsung Odyssey G5 is the best dual-use pick for work and gaming.
+The BenQ EW2480 is the best 24-inch budget option.

 The specs that actually matter for a work display differ from gaming or media monitors: